Find Grad Schools

 • Media Specialist

-There were about 11,300 jobs for Multimedia Collections Specialist in 2016 (in the United States).
+In the United States, there were 11,300 jobs for Multimedia Collections Specialist in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Multimedia Collections Specialist by 2026.
-There will be an estimated 1,100 positions for Multimedia Collections Specialist per year.
+The BLS estimates 1,100 yearly job openings in this field.

 undefined